To the content

 The integration of green electricity is a crucial part of the network development plan, as it will be necessary to electrify industrial processes if the energy transition is to succeed. voestalpine, for instance, will only be able to switch to new, carbon-friendly technologies – i.e. electricity-based steel production – if it has access to a high-performance power grid.

-The “Energy security for central Upper Austria” project will be rolled out gradually between 2026 and 2031.
+The “Energy security for central Upper Austria” project will take place in stages from 2026 to 2030.

 Contact person